 The Company acquired the Ground Lease at 6201 Hollywood Boulevard, a 183,802 square foot land parcel subject to a long term Ground Lease located in Los Angeles, CA in the Hollywood neighborhood adjacent to the Hollywood/Vine metro station.
 The land is improved with approximately 535 apartments, 71,200 square feet of retail space, 1,300 underground parking spaces and signage facing Hollywood Boulevard.
-The Ground Lease had 87 years remaining on its term.
+The Ground Lease had 87 years remaining on its term at the time of acquisition.

 The Company acquired the Ground Lease at 6200 Hollywood Boulevard, a 143,151 square foot land parcel subject to a long term Ground Lease located in Los Angeles, CA in the Hollywood neighborhood adjacent to the Hollywood/Vine metro station.
 The site is currently under construction.
 Once completed by the Company's tenant, it will be improved with approximately 507 apartments, 56,100 square feet of retail space, 1,237 underground parking spaces, and signage facing Hollywood Boulevard.
-The Ground Lease had 87 years remaining on its term.
+The Ground Lease had 87 years remaining on its term at the time of acquisition.